meridianarc/griptape-docs/docs/tutorial/wallet-support.md

   </script>
 ```

-mapState comes from Pinia, the lightweight state-management library we are useing in Griptape-vue.
-We will use mapState to get the balance out of the useWalletStore store.
+`mapState` comes from **Pinia**, the lightweight state-management library we are useing in Griptape-vue.
+We will use `mapState` to get the balance out of the `useWalletStore` store.
 To do that we will create a computed property.

 **/src/App.vue**